josehenriqueroveda/josehenriqueroveda/README.md

 ```
 #### 📌 [Check out my Portfolio page here!](https://jhroveda-portfolio.vercel.app/)

-As a Full Stack Software Engineer with a strong foundation in data-driven development, I bring a unique blend of UI/UX insight and technical skills to my work.
-My experience spans frontend technologies like React, JavaScript, HTML, and CSS, as well as backend frameworks (FastAPI, Next.js) and a background in data analysis and engineering.
-With over five years of experience in the tech industry, I am dedicated to creating intuitive, user-centered digital experiences and am constantly evolving my knowledge in frontend development.
-My goal is to contribute to innovative, impactful projects, focusing on building responsive, engaging interfaces that enhance user experience and bridge the gap between design and functionality.

-Fast learner, good in troubleshooting and eager to collaborate on impactful projects.

-<h3>Knowledge and experiences:</h3>

-- Javascript, HTML, CSS;
-- React, Next.js;
-- Data engineering and data science;
-- Python, FastAPI;
-- Test-Driven Development (TDD);
-- PostgreSQL and SQLite databases;
-- Knowledge in Azure Cloud;
-- Fluent Portuguese, advanced English and basic Spanish;
+I am a passionate Software Engineer specializing in Fullstack and Frontend Development, with experience in React.js, Next.js, JavaScript, and Python.
+With over five years of experience in the tech industry, I build applications that merge UI/UX principles and data-driven development to create intuitive and intelligent Web AI applications.

+💡 **What I Bring to the Table:**

+✔️ **Frontend** – Knowledge in React.js, Next.js and Tailwind CSS, optimizing performance, SEO, and accessibility.<br>
+✔️ **Fullstack & API Development** – Experience in Node.js, FastAPI, and PostgreSQL, building RESTful APIs and microservices for backends.<br>
+✔️ **Web AI & Automation** – Passionate about integrating AI-powered automation, LLMs (Large Language Models), and intelligent chatbots into web applications to enhance user experiences.<br>
+✔️ **Data-Driven Insights** – Strong foundation in data engineering, ETL pipelines, and AI-powered analytics, ensuring applications leverage data effectively.<br>
+✔️ **Languages** – Competent in Javascript, Python and SQL.
+Willing to learn new languages and technologies.<br>

+🌍 Open to remote or hybrid opportunities abroad (US, Canada, Europe) and interested in collaborating on cutting-edge AI-powered web applications.
+Let's connect and build something innovative! 🚀

 <h4>Open source contribuitions</h4>